 - Fundal height (the location of the top of your uterus as palpated by the provider in relation to either you pubic symphysis or your umbilicus)

 - The height of your uterus tells the provider is the pregnancy is growing normally.
 A uterus that is higher in the abdomen than expected could be a twin gestation, a full bladder, and just the habitus of a woman.
-Typically, the fundal height is palpated up to 20 weeks.
-At 20 weeks, the height of the fundus is measured with a measuring tape and should measure within 1-2cm of the actual gestation of the woman.
+At 16 weeks, your uterus is usually between your pubic bone and your belly button.
+Your provider will palpate gently with their fingers to feel where the top of your uterus is in your abdomen.
+Typically, the fundal height is not measured with a measuring tape until 20 weeks.

 - Auscultation (listening) to the baby’s heart rate

 - The most exciting part of the visit!
 Most providers use a handheld doppler to measure to the baby’s heart rate but the heart rate can also be assessed by ultrasound machines.
 Normal fetal heart rates are between 110-160 beats per minute and heart rates are higher at the beginning of pregnancy.

 Most 16 week visits do not include an ultrasound.

 Ultrasounds “should be performed only when indicated and should be appropriately documented” (AAP & ACOG, 2017, p.176).
 Some obstetric providers perform an ultrasound at every prenatal visit.
 This is not the standard of care and is done for billing purposes (i.e. the provider can bill and code for more money if they perform an ultrasound at your visit).

 Occasionally, it is difficult to find fetal heart tones with a doppler; in these cases, a limited ultrasound is done to confirm the fetal heart rate.